 Originally, all the Sao Paulo water drained towards the Parana basin.
 However, in 1920 a reservoir was built in the Upper Pinheiro basin (the "Billings" reservoir) with the purpose of taking advantage of the Serra do Mar fall towards the Atlantic, for hydro-electrical production purposes.
-The project included building a reservoir, and letting it fall towards the coastal plain for power production.
+The project included a reservoir near the headwaters of the river Pinheiros, a pumping system to rise the downstream Pinheiro waters to the reservoir and the actual power producing fall.